forem/forem/docs/frontend/liquid-tags.md

 {% blogcast 1234 %}
 {% kotlin https://pl.kotl.in/owreUFFUG %}
 ```

 ## How liquid tags are developed

 Liquid tags are a matter of parsing the "arguments" and serving relevant JavaScript.

 Liquid tags go in the `app/liquid_tags` folder.
-All liquid tags inheret from the base, like such...
+All liquid tags inherit from the base, like so...

 ```ruby
 class KotlinTag < LiquidTagBase